 On February 22, 2011, the Bankruptcy Court issued its Opinion in relation to these matters, rejecting the Rule 60 Claims and deciding some of the Contract Claims in the Trustee's favor and some in favor of the Company.
 On July 15, 2011, the Bankruptcy Court entered final Orders implementing its Opinion.
 The Company and the Trustee each appealed the Bankruptcy Court's adverse rulings on the Contract Claims to the United States District Court for the Southern District of New York (the "District Court").
 LBHI and the Committee did not pursue an appeal from the Bankruptcy Court's ruling on the Rule 60 Claims.
-After briefing and argument, the District Court issued its opinion on June 5, 2012, in which it reversed one of the Bankruptcy Court's rulings regarding Barclays' entitlement to receive margin for exchange-traded derivatives ("ETD Margin") that had been adverse to Barclays and the Company and affirmed the Bankruptcy Court's other rulings on the Contract Claims.
+After briefing and argument, the District Court issued its opinion on June 5, 2012 in which it reversed one of the Bankruptcy Court's rulings regarding Barclays' entitlement to receive margin for exchange-traded derivatives ("ETD Margin") that had been adverse to Barclays and the Company and affirmed the Bankruptcy Court's other rulings on the Contract Claims, including the Bankruptcy Court's ruling that Barclays is entitled to the "clearance box" assets referred to in the sale documents (the "Clearance Box Assets").
 On July 17, 2012, the District Court issued an amended opinion, correcting certain errors but not otherwise affecting the rulings, and an agreed judgment implementing the rulings in the opinion.
-Barclays and the Trustee have each appealed the adverse rulings of the District Court to the United States Court of Appeals for the Second Circuit.
+Barclays and the Trustee have each appealed the adverse rulings of the District Court to the United States Court of Appeals for the Second Circuit (the "Court of Appeals").
 If the District Court's rulings are unaffected by future proceedings, the Company will not incur a loss in respect of these claims.
 As a result of an agreement entered into by the Company, BBPLC and BGUS in July 2011, as well as the Trustee's agreement to enforce any obligations relating to the return of ETD Margin only against BBPLC, in the event that the District Court's ruling regarding Barclays' entitlement to ETD Margin were reversed on appeal, the Company would not be liable for such obligations.
+In the event that the Court of Appeals reverses the District Court's ruling regarding entitlement to the Clearance Box Assets, the Company estimates that it would incur a loss of approximately \$786 million plus pre-judgment interest thereon relating to the Clearance Box Assets previously received by the Company that would have to be returned or paid to the Trustee.

-The United States Federal Housing Finance Agency (the "FHFA"), acting for two U.S. government sponsored enterprises, Fannie Mae and Freddie Mac (collectively, the "GSEs"), filed lawsuits against 17 financial institutions in connection with the GSEs' purchases of residential MBS.
+The United States Federal Housing Finance Agency (the "FHFA"), acting for two US government sponsored enterprises, Fannie Mae and Freddie Mac (collectively, the "GSEs"), filed lawsuits against seventeen financial institutions in connection with the GSEs' purchases of residential MBS.
 The lawsuits allege, among other things, that the residential MBS offering materials contained materially false and misleading statements and/or omissions.
 The Company and certain of its former employees are named in two of these lawsuits, relating to sales between 2005 and 2007 of residential MBS, in which the Company was lead or co-lead underwriter.